jayrc7/Project-TwoNote/README.md

 Front End Portion: I created the sidebar menu that contains the notebooks and notes using the PyGtk API, I also helped out with implementing the toolbar.
 We are still trying to understand how to properly implement the toolbar using the API.
 I also configured the text view to receive text.
 Using the API I also made the windows for deleting, renaming, creating notebooks/notes.

 Back End Portion: I developed the algorithms for creating, deleting, and renaming the notebooks/notes.
 Using knowledge from my data structures course, the Notebooks are stored in lists and inside the Notebooks are a list that represents the pages.
 I used multiple instance variables to represent the current notebook, page, and buttons (for the gui).
+I also added safeguards so that notebooks/notes can't be named or renamed to an existing notebook/note.

 Project TwoNote is a note taking web app my good friend and I decided to build in the summer of 2018.
 In the process of doing so we learned Python, the PyGobject API and how to adapt to using a toolkit in order to implement the apps GUI.
 Our inspiration for making the app is the lack of good note taking apps Linux has to offer.
 The application uses a design thats intuitive, convenient, and subscribes to the native GTK design language.
 Our goal for this app is to make it the staple of Linux users productivity applications.